SafeTravellers-Project/requestssimulators/README.md

 * nextResultKO (/api/v1/nextResultKO)

-you can see in jenkins/tests/func_test.sh how to make the calls Service and session IDs are managed automatically on the server side.
+you can see in jenkins/tests/func_test.sh how to make the calls Server IDs are managed automatically on the server side.
-This is transparent to the client except for the presence of a cookie for the session id.
+"**session id**" are genrated and send to the user in the response hearder of a request ("documentCheck" or "nextResultKO")

 ### 2.1 health call
 health call is to check if the server is running.